 - Click Save to save changes to the map.

 You will see any updates that have been made to the data in this layer at the refresh interval you specified.

 Considerations for refreshing a layer

-- You can enable a refresh interval on the following types of layers: ArcGIS Server web service, hosted feature layer, hosted tile layer, OGC WMS, OGC WMTS, tile layer, GeoRSS, Living Atlas layers, basemaps (including Bing Maps basemaps), CSV file from the web with latitude and longitude fields, and KML when added to ArcGIS Online through the My Content tab of the content page.
+- You can enable a refresh interval on the following types of layers: ArcGIS Server web services, hosted feature layers, hosted tile layers, OGC WMS, OGC WMTS, tile layers, GeoRSS, Living Atlas layers, basemaps (including Bing Maps basemaps), CSV files from the web with latitude and longitude fields, tables, and KML when added to ArcGIS Online through the My Content tab of the content page.

 - When a layer is redrawn, the layer data is automatically refreshed and the refresh interval starts over.
 The layer data will refresh again after the specified reset interval has passed or the layer is redrawn, whichever comes first.
 The layer is redrawn when you pan, zoom, or reload the layer.
 For KML and GeoRSS, the layer is redrawn when you reload the layer (not when you pan or zoom).

 - You cannot enable a refresh interval on a CSV file from the web with address fields (instead of latitude and longitude), map notes, or a file you imported to the map (shapefile, CSV, or GPX).